sandeshkota/knowledge/docs/docker/intro.md

 An image is a package or a template.
 It is used to create one or more containers

 ### Containers ?
-Containers are running instances of images that are isoalted and have own environments and set of processes.
+Containers are running instances of images that are isolated and have own environments and set of processes.

 ### Benefits of Docker
 - Compatibility / Dependency